albertvisser/scripts/readme.rst

     execute ``fab`` (fabric) using fabfile in nginx-config directory (for server configuration stuff)

-**fabssm**
-**fabssm.py**

-    ``fab`` commands for simple Vivaldi session management

 **iview**

     starts up IrfanView under Wine.
-Takes no arguments.
+Takes one argument, assuming this is the file to view.

 **jsonp.py**

     generate pretty-printed version of file with json data

+**list2scite**

+    a script to take a file with filenames (created by e.g. Double Commander) and expand it into a command to start SciTE with all these files open

+**lstart**

+    start LMMS on workspace 3

 **morefromdos.py**

     Python script to change Windows line endings to Unix ones for all Python files in a directory.
 Takes two arguments: a directory name and an extension.
 Without an argument, works in the current working directory.
 Without an extension specified, works on Python source files (extension .py).

+**ostart**

+    start Opera 12 on workspace 1

 **readme.rst**

     this file.

-** settings.py**
+**runwithlog**

+    enable logging for an application that reacts to setting a DEBUG environment variable

+    to use, simply prepend this command to the usual call to the app

+**settings.py**

     Configuration values for the fabfile in this directory, mostly for the mercurial repo stuff.

-** sort_and_compare.py**

-    Compare two textfiles after sorting them first.
-Arguments: two existing file    names.

 **sort_file.py**

     copy of a Python script I wrote on Windows to sort a (text) file from within Total Commander.
 Takes one argument: the file to sort.
-Ask for one if you omit it.The result is stored in the same directory under a different name, but can also be saved in a temporary location if appropriately called (as in *sort_and_compare.py*)
+Ask for one if you omit it.The result is stored in the same directory under a different name, but can also be saved in a temporary location if appropriately called

-**sortxml.py**

-    Reorders an XML file according to a common attribute of the sub-topmost elements.
-Projected to be part of a sort_and_compare script like the one above for text files, as such it is meant for data-like XML applications which is not the most clever use of XML in my opinion.
-I should know, I'm guilty of having done this myself quite a lot... in fact, that's what I started this for.

 **totalcmd**

     starts up Total Commander under Wine. takes no arguments.
+Uses wmctrl to ensure which workspace it starts up in

+**vstart**
+    start Vivaldi browser on workspace 1

 Requirements
 ------------